screwdriver-cd/guide/docs/cluster-management/developing-locally.md

 npm install && npm run start
 ```

-While all ui, screwdriver and store are runing, now you can go to `http://sd.screwdriver.cd:4200` to check out.
+While the UI, Screwdriver API, and Store apps are running, you can visit `http://sd.screwdriver.cd:4200` in your browser to interact with your local Screwdriver.

 ## Developing locally with executor-queue